Dreamcast: North America

-Working closely with Midway Games (which developed four launch games for the system) and taking advantage of the ten months following the Dreamcast's release in Japan, Sega of America worked to ensure a more successful US launch with a minimum of 15 launch games.
+Working closely with Midway Games (which developed four North American launch games for the system) and taking advantage of the ten months following the Dreamcast's release in Japan, Sega of America worked to ensure a more successful US launch with a minimum of 15 launch games.
 With lingering bitterness over the Saturn's early release, Stolar repaired relations with major US retailers, with whom Sega presold 300,000 Dreamcast units.
-In addition, a pre-launch promotion enabled consumers to rent Dreamcasts from Hollywood Video in the months preceding its September launch.
+In addition, a pre-launch promotion enabled consumers to rent Dreamcasts from Hollywood Video starting on July 14.
 Sega of America's senior vice president of marketing Peter Moore, a fan of the attitude previously associated with Sega's brand, worked with Foote, Cone & Belding and Access Communications to develop the "It's Thinking" campaign of 15-second television commercials, which emphasized the Dreamcast's hardware power.
-According to Moore, "We needed to create something that would really intrigue consumers, somewhat apologize for the past, but invoke[sic] all the things we loved about Sega, primarily from the Genesis days."
+According to Moore: "We needed to create something that would really intrigue consumers, somewhat apologize for the past, but invoke[sic] all the things we loved about Sega, primarily from the Genesis days."
 On August 11, Sega of America confirmed that Stolar had been fired, leaving Moore to direct the launch.

 The Dreamcast launched in North America on September 9, 1999, at a price of $199, which Sega's marketing dubbed "9/9/99 for $199".
-Eighteen launch games were available in the US Sega set a new sales record by selling more than 225,132 Dreamcast units in 24 hours, earning $98.4 million in what Moore called "the biggest 24 hours in entertainment retail history".
-Within two weeks, US Dreamcast sales exceeded 500,000.
+Nineteen launch games were available in the US.
+Sega set a new sales record by selling more than 225,132 Dreamcast units in 24 hours, earning $98.4 million in what Moore called "the biggest 24 hours in entertainment retail history".
+Within two weeks, US Dreamcast sales exceeded 500,000 units.
 By Christmas, Sega held 31 percent of the North American video game market share.
 Significant launch games included Sonic Adventure, the arcade fighting game Soulcalibur, and Visual Concepts' football simulation NFL 2K.
-On November 4, Sega announced it had sold over one million Dreamcast units.
+On November 4, Sega announced it had sold over one million Dreamcast units in North America.
 The launch was marred by a glitch at one of Sega's manufacturing plants, which produced defective GD-ROMs.